zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 Because the answers may eventually become procedural, codified, or automated, but formulating the questions themselves will not.

+This same local situation also scales, from one messy spreadsheet to the software economy as a whole.

 ## The Revealed Scarcity

-The same distinction scales from one messy spreadsheet to the software economy as a whole.

 ![Figure 12 showing new apps and aggregate usage across iOS, Android, and Chrome app stores](/assets/images/new-apps-and-usage-across-app-stores.png)